Kimberlyc1904/README_Generator/README.md

 ## Installation
-runs on node.js
+Runs on Node.js

 ## Usage
-used to create readme files
+used to quickly create a readme for projects.

 ## License

 ## Contributing
-anyone can contribute
+Anyone can contribute.

 ## Test
-tested
+testing

 ## Questions